cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 Save the file and switch back over to the Cypress GUI.
 You might notice a few things:

-1. The {% url 'Command Log' overview-of-test-runner#Command-Log %} now shows the new `VISIT` action.
+1. The {% url 'Command Log' test-runner#Command-Log %} now shows the new `VISIT` action.
-2. The Kitchen Sink application has been loaded into the {% url 'App Preview' overview-of-test-runner#Overview %} pane.
+2. The Kitchen Sink application has been loaded into the {% url 'App Preview' test-runner#Overview %} pane.
 3. The test is green, even though we made no assertions.
 4. The `VISIT` displays a **blue pending state** until the page finishes loading.